mech/Notes/HR/data.md

 Looking at the right data is the only way to understand your world.

 "Idle job/application" has some bad data that can make it easy to draw the wrong conclusions.

+## Log Analysis

+**Root-cause analysis** - Imagine candidate submit or upload Timesheet, but FM is logging different timestamp.
+How come we definitively know when such action occurs.
+What POSTed request can we inspect to pin-point "when" the action exactly take place.

+`navigator.sendBeacon`

 ## Predictive Model